Back

-Following the pandemic, most organizations have shifted towards a hybrid workplace with a disaggregated workforce.
-This has seen most remote workers add their own devices to the organization’s IT ecosystem.
-This has introduced a unique challenge with most organizations grappling with the reality of how difficult it is to manage endpoints.
-Endpoint Manager, formerly Intune, offers a modern solution enabling businesses to manage their devices from anywhere.
+With the increasing shift towards a hybrid workplace and a disaggregated workforce, many organizations now face the challenge of managing endpoints across various locations.
+Microsoft Intune offers a modern solution that enables businesses to manage their devices from anywhere.
 This cloud-based platform eliminates traditional management constraints.
-For starters, you can now manage these endpoints with Windows Intune Autopilot.
+For instance, you can now manage these endpoints with Windows Autopilot, simplifying device deployment and configuration.

 The latter starts by simplifying device provisioning and offering the ability to give new devices to end-users as the need arises without having to build or maintain a custom operating system image.
 On the other hand, Intune manages policies, profiles, and security settings, making managing Windows endpoints relatively more straightforward.